 With our best bookcase reviews put to bed, it’s time for a few simple pointers to streamline your buying decision and help you end up with the right storage for you the easy way.

 What To Look For In The Best Bookcase

-While you can get bookcases in just about all shapes and sizes, here are 3 of the main configurations you’ll run into on the buying trail…
+While you can get the Best Bookcase in just about all shapes and sizes, here are 3 of the main configurations you’ll run into on the buying trail…

-- Shelf Bookcase: This classic type of bookcase either stand-alone or comes in stackable form.
+- Shelf Bookcase: This classic bookcase is either stand-alone or comes in a stackable form.
 You can find these with or without doors.
-If you plan to load all the shelves with really heavy hardbacks, you might want to think again or the shelves could end up sagging in the middle if you go OTT.
-For organizing clutter, a shelf bookcase is tough to beat
+If you plan to load all the shelves with really heavy hardbacks, you might want to think again, or the shelves could end up sagging in the middle if you go OTT.
+But, for organizing clutter, a shelf bookcase is tough to beat.

-- Ladder Bookcase: This slim and space-saving bookcases work brilliantly in tight spots where you might otherwise have to go without shelving.
-The shelves go from deep at the bottom through shallower at the top to create a look like a leaning ladder.
-For a mixture of design and utilitarianism, ladder bookcases work well with most decor
+- Ladder Bookcase: These slim and space-saving bookcases work brilliantly in tight spots where you might otherwise have to go without shelving.
+The shelves go from deep at the bottom through shallower at the top to look like a leaning ladder.
+Ladder bookcases work well with most decor for a mixture of design and utilitarianism.

-- Open Bookcase: If you have a smaller room, this type of bookcase serves to create the illusion of more space.
-You’ll also be able to see your favorite book at a glance without needing to rummage behind closed doors
+- Open Bookcase: If you have a smaller room, this type of bookcase creates the illusion of more space.
+You’ll also be able to see your favorite book at a glance without needing to rummage behind closed doors.